infamousjoeg/Conjur-Configurator/README.md

 3. conjur
 4. conjur/authn-iam/prod
 5. conjur/authn-k8s/prod
-6. conjur/seed-generation
+6. conjur/authn-oidc/provider
-7. conjur/authn-azure/prod
+7. conjur/authn-jwt/jenkins
-8. conjur/authn-oidc/provider
+8. conjur/authn-jwt/gitlab
+9. conjur/seed-generation
-9. tanzu
+10. tanzu
+11. conjur/authn-azure/prod
 10. secrets

 All of the policy files will are contained in the policy directory in this repo.
 The loading is accomplished via REST through the menu option.
 There is a cli container that is spun up and connected to the leader instance.
 The policy files directory is mounted to /policy inside of the cli container.
 This allows for easy loading of policies without the need to copy files into the container.
 This option can be use to reload policies after changes.